Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Summary and conclusion

-In our analysis, we derive analytical expressions for the mixings of the vector-like fermions which were approximated for a {\em simplified scenario}, as described in the text.
-To validate our approach, numerical values of various low-energy observables are computed for $10^4$ randomly generated points in the free parameter space of the model and the results are found to be consistent with our calculations.
+We derive analytical expressions for the masses and mixings of the vector-like fermions which are approximated for a {\em simplified scenario}, as described in the text.
+We also evaluate numerical values of various low-energy observables for $10^4$ randomly generated points in the free parameter space of the model and the results are found to be consistent with our calculations.
 In the BSM particle spectrum that we consider, there can be two DM candidates.
-However, the lightest neutral scalar (pseudoscalar) is ruled out as a DM candidate in the model.
-We study further two scenarios with respect to fermion DM and find that DM is a singlet-doublet admixture of the heavy neutral fermions but dominantly a singlet that satisfies relic density via coannihilations with the singlet $\ES$ or the doublets $\ED$ and $\ND$.
-The available parameter space gets further constrained by the bounds on DM-nucleon interaction cross-section from direct detection of dark matter as well as the cosmological constraint on the decay width of the next-to-lightest $Z_2$-odd particle ($\NS_2$).
+However, the scalar DM does not satisfy relic density observations up to mass $500$ GeV, atleast.
+For the case of $Z_2$-odd fermion as a DM candidate, we study two different mass-hierachies.
+In both the scenarios, the DM satisfies the relic density observations and is a singlet-doublet admixture whose relic abundance is determined either via sizeable self-annihilation cross-sections - requiring a large $d_2$ ($\zLN$), or through coannihilation processes involving heavier $Z_2$-odd particles.
+The available parameter space gets further constrained by the bounds on DM-nucleon interaction cross-section from direct detection experiments as well as the cosmological constraint on the decay width of the next-to-lightest $Z_2$-odd particle.

-Although vector-like quarks do not play a role in the phenomenology discussed here, their significance is reflected in the fact that their introduction at appropriate mass scales (much higher than those of vector-like leptons here) leads to unification of the gauge couplings.

 Finally, we comment on the possible collider signatures of the exotic fermions.
-The heavy neutral and charged leptons in the model have collider signatures very similar to SUSY with compressed mass spectra.
+The $Z_2$-odd neutral and charged leptons in the model have collider signatures very similar to SUSY with compressed mass spectra.
 The possible final state signatures and relevant LHC searches that could constrain the parameter space of this model are presented in Table~\ref{table:collider_searches}.
 The results of ATLAS search \cite{ATLAS:2019lng} have been used to put a lower bound of $160$ GeV on the masses of $\ED$ and $\ND$, in scenario II.
 In scenario I, a qualitative comparison with the sleptons' pair production suggests that only mass $m({\ES})$ upto $100 ~GeV$ can be excluded.
 An exact reinterpretation of the remaining applicable searches requires signal and background simulations using a fast detector simulator such as Delphes and will be presented in another work.